 You might need to transfer data between single-cycle Timed Loops set to run under different clock domains.
-Digital inputs on most FPGA targets are asynchronous to the top-level FPGA target clock and must be resynchronized.
-Some FPGA targets allow you to use external clocks or I/O resources specially synchronized to an onboard clock.
+Digital inputs on most FPGA targets are not synchronized to the top-level FPGA target clock and must be resynchronized.
+Some FPGA targets allow you to use external clocks or I/O resources specially synchronized to a specific clock.
 If input data is already synchronous to the top-level FPGA target clock, you can avoid the resynchronization overhead.
 Refer to the specific FPGA target hardware documentation for information about the synchronicity of available I/O resources.

-To transfer data between clock domains, you can use local or global variables, Block Memory FIFOs, or single-cycle Timed Loop tunnels.
-The following table summarizes the characteristics of each method.
+To transfer data between clock domains, you can use single-cycle Timed Loop tunnels, register items, handshake items, local and global variables, or block memory FIFOs.
+The following table summarizes the characteristics of each method:

 |Transfer Method||FPGA Resource||Lossy?||Between Parallel Loops?||Between Unlimited Domains?||Common Use|

 |Register Items and Local and Global Variables||Logic||Yes||Yes||Yes||Control, Simulation|

 You can use the single-cycle Timed Loop tunnel to wire input and output signals on a single-cycle Timed Loop.
 LabVIEW handshakes input signals to the loop clock domain.
 After each iteration of the single-cycle Timed Loop terminates, LabVIEW handshakes any output signals to the top-level FPGA target clock.
 Single-cycle Timed Loop tunnels maintain the LabVIEW dataflow and therefore cannot be used to transfer data among parallel loops.